EXCLUSIVE-Occidental seeks up to $700 mln for Anadarko assets in Wyoming, Colorado -sources

 The two are among a string of smaller asset sales to further reduce the debt load of about $40 billion that Occidental took on with the Anadarko purchase.
 It has raised about $10 billion so far through sales of properties including a liquefied natural gas project in Mozambique and production in Africa.

-Still, Occidental recently put on hold plans to divest its pipeline unit after failing to attract an attractive offer.
-It also needs the cash the unit generates, analysts said.

-Selling minerals, smaller assets and real estate "may help" analysts at Tudor Pickering Holt wrote in a note on Monday.
+"Small assets like non-O&G minerals via (Anadarko), longer dated Permian acreage, and real estate carve offs may help," analysts at Tudor Pickering Holt wrote in a note on Monday.
 "But we believe additional color from management would go a long way in helping the market ascertain how the company plans to bring down absolute leverage in a meaningful way."

-Occidental risks its dividend without "meaningful and quick deleveraging," said Jennifer Rowland, analyst with Edward Jones.

-Last week, it said it would cut 2020 capital spending by about 40%, reducing spending in Colorado and Texas.

-Shares have slid more than 40% since its interest in Anadarko became public.
+Occidental's shares have slid more than 40% since its interest in the shale producer became public as investors turned against the high price and risk of the deal.
 It closed at $38.90 on Monday, down 3%.

-The drilling acreage offered is mostly in Wyoming and includes minerals, properties Occidental operates and some land leased to other producers.
-People familiar with the offer valued the properties at between $500 million and $700 million.

-Occidental is the largest private landowner in Wyoming, said Pete Obermueller, president of the Petroleum Association of Wyoming.
-It hold 1 million acres and is mainly focused on development in the Powder River Basin.

 (Reporting by Jennifer Hiller in Houston, David French in New York and Liz Hampton in Denver; Editing by David Gregorio)